DarekDGB/DigiByte-Adamantine-Wallet-OS/README.md

 See `CONTRIBUTING.md`.

-Key principles:
+Key rules:

-- no architecture removal
+- no module removal
-- no collapsing modules
+- no collapsing structure
-- no mixing UI and engine logic
+- no consensus changes
 - no black-box ML
-- no consensus modifications
-- all shield layers must remain intact
+- no breaking shield layers
-- tests must remain green
+- tests must stay green

 Only structured improvements accepted.